 There is a growing realization that the meat industry is a major contributor to global warming.
 This isn’t just because of the clearing of forests to create pastures (and grow food) for the animals, but also because of the methane produced by the animals during digestion.
 And methane seems to be a much more potent greenhouse gas than CO2.
 That means even a small amount of methane can have a much more significant global warming effect than a much larger amount of CO2.
 So, any reduction in the production of meat can have an immediate effect in reducing global warming.

 (Aside: A large percentage of the land currently under cultivation is used to grow food for livestock.
 Imagine if that land were used to grow food for people instead!)

 So see if you can eat meat one less meal a day, and one less day a week.
 Our planet will thank you for it!

 Think about turning old clothes into something else, giving them away, or just using them as dusters.
 And say no to disposable fashion.

 Like everything else, manufacturing clothes takes energy (and water—see PDF) and produces climate-changing CO2, so the fewer we use, the less CO2 is dumped into the air.
 I’m not suggesting we try and do without!
 I’m just saying that, by thinking of ways to reuse them, we reduce the overall need to produce more.

-A strange new concept seems to be becoming popular: disposable fashion.
+In case you haven’t heard, ‘disposable fashion’ is becoming more popular.
 These are clothes that are specifically made to be worn only a few times before being thrown away!
-This a wasteful use of the resources that went into making the clothes.
-Not just that, it creates demand for new ones.
-And lastly, it puts even more pressure on how the resulting waste is managed.
+This is an incredibly wasteful use of the resources that went into making the clothes.
+Not just that, it creates demand for new ones (which is probably what the producers want), using up even more resources.
+And lastly, it puts extra pressure on waste management systems.

 So before you throw away those old clothes you’re tired of, think.
 Think about giving them to someone who needs them.
 Think about reusing them around the house.
 Or just cut them into dusters.